damianmgarcia/Hide-n-Seek/README.md

 ## **Description**

 **Hide n' Seek** lets you easily remove promoted job postings and companies from your search results on LinkedIn, Indeed, and Glassdoor.
+You can also block job listings by keyword.

 [**Check it out on YouTube**](https://youtu.be/zhh7mI7bgRg)